I’m probably the only beauty blogger in the entire blogosphere who has never written a post about her skincare routine.

 My absolute favourite is Liz Earle Hot Cloth Cleanser, which comes with washcloths to exfoliate skin while you cleanse.
 It’s so gentle, yet removes everything from the skin really quickly.

 If I’m wearing makeup, I like to double cleanse at night.
 Sometimes, I’ll use the oil cleansing method, and mix some castor oil with olive oil.
 If I’m lazy, I grab an oil cleanser.
 And then clean up the oily residue with a foaming cleanser.
-At the moment, I’m testing out L’Oreal Facial Cleansing Oil and Skinfood Rice Brightening Cleansing Foam.
+At the moment, I’m testing out L’Oreal Facial Cleansing Oil (now discontinued) and Skinfood Rice Brightening Cleansing Foam.

 I alternate between these 3 but I never use them together.
 And I never exfoliate more than 4 times a week.
 For my combo skin, that’s enough.